Lion Token One Day Trading Volume Hits $10,121.00 (LION)

-Lion Token (LION) traded 0.4% higher against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on September 23rd.
-In the last seven days, Lion Token has traded down 7.2% against the U.S. dollar.
-One Lion Token coin can currently be bought for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
-Lion Token has a total market capitalization of $356,502.00 and approximately $10,121.00 worth of Lion Token was traded on exchanges in the last day.
+Lion Token (LION) traded 0.4% higher against the dollar during the one day period ending at 12:00 PM Eastern on September 25th.
+Lion Token has a market capitalization of $356,010.00 and $10,121.00 worth of Lion Token was traded on exchanges in the last 24 hours.
+During the last seven days, Lion Token has traded 7.2% lower against the dollar.
+One Lion Token coin can now be purchased for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.

 - Baby Doge Coin (BabyDoge) traded 1.5% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.